© Crown copyright 2021

 - have a trainee driving instructor licence

-It’s illegal to charge someone for driving lessons if you’re not qualified and registered, or if you don’t have a trainee driving instructor licence.
+It’s illegal to charge someone for driving lessons if you’re not qualified and registered, or if you do not have a trainee driving instructor licence.

 When you’re giving driving lessons, you’re responsible for your own safety, that of your pupil and other road users.